gleitz/howdoi/README.rst

 ::

     stashing: howdoi --save QUERY
     viewing:  howdoi --view
-    removing: howdoi --remove (will be prompted which one to delete)
+    removing: howdoi --remove (will be prompted which answer to delete)
     emptying: howdoi --empty (empties entire stash, will be prompted to confirm)

 As a shortcut, if you commonly use the same parameters each time and don't want to type them, add something similar to your .bash_profile (or otherwise).
 This example gives you 5 colored results each time.